postfurry/mucky/README.md

     ;trigger add {Your Selection:} {1} # Add a trigger ;trigger rm {Your Selection:}      # Remove a trigger ;trigger ls                        # List triggers

-## Copyright

-Copyright (c) 2011 Danny Tatom.
-See LICENSE for details.